Are you ready to go on a number hunt? In the problems below, some of the numbers are missing and have been replaced by a ♦

 25 + 5 = 30

-4) The last thing we do is put our number back in the original sum to check our answer:
+4) The last thing we do is put our number back into the original calculation to check our answer:

 30 - 5 = 25

-Now we move on to try to solve a sum where two numbers are missing.
+Now we move on to try to solve a problem where two numbers are missing.
 Looks much harder?
 Don't panic we can apply the same clever tip!

 8♦ - ♦4 = 23